 First, start by gradually increasing the movement in your legs: begin by walking, then progress into a light jog and continue to build up speed in a slow and controlled manner.
 You don’t have to go too fast and either slow down or stop entirely should you feel any pain.
 After about five minutes, try out some dynamic stretches.
 With all of your dynamic stretches, keep the motions small, increasing the range of the motion with each repetition.
 Spend two to five minutes on your stretches in total, but don’t worry too much about how long your stretching lasts for, as long as your knees and the muscles around them feel loose and ready to go.

 Small lunges are always a good transition exercise from running into stretching.
 To practice small lunges, place both of your hands on your head, keep your core tight and begin to take small steps forward.
 As you take each step, drop your trailing knee to within a few centimetres of the floor.
 Your front leg should be at 90-degrees and your upper body held upright.
-Repeat this until you have completed between five and 10 steps with each leg (do what you feel comfortable with and don’t
+Repeat this until you have completed between five and 10 steps with each leg.

 High-knees is a great way to warm up!
 Move forward at a slow jogging pace and lift your knees up one at a time to about waist height as you move.
 Try to be light on your feet and don’t lean back as you lift your knees.
 If you struggle to get to waist height, don’t worry, just elevate your knees to a comfortable height and repeat.
 Look to complete this exercise two or three times!